-The survey results show that 4.6% of Musanze district have used a computer before and would feel confident using one again.
+The survey results show that 1.8% of the population aged six and above in Ngoma district have used a computer before and would feel confident using one again.
+The district is ranked third in Eastern Province after Rwamagana (4%) and Bugesera (3.1%).

-Among the urban population, 14% can be classified as computer literate, but only 2% of the rural population.
+Among the urban population, 14% can be classified as computer literate, but this applies to only 2% of the rural population.
 Only 4% at national level can be classified as computer literate.